What Drives Should I Use for a NAS? UGREEN NAS

 Capacity

 Calculate needed storage based on workflow needs and growth projections.
 Larger drives provide more space but may impact rebuilding.
+Click here to learn whether photographers should choose a 2-bay or 4-bay NAS storage solution.

 Performance